BurntSushi/byteorder/README.md

 This crate works with Cargo and is on [crates.io](https://crates.io/crates/byteorder).
 The package is regularly updated.
-Add is to your `Cargo.toml` like so:
+Add it to your `Cargo.toml` like so:

 ```toml
 [dependencies]
 byteorder = "0.3"
 ```

-If you want to augment existing `Reader` and `Writer` types, then import the extension methods like so:
+If you want to augment existing `Read` and `Write` traits, then import the extension methods like so:

 ```rust